 Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

-First, you need to create a "Document Template" record in Salesforce.
-The record connects a file that you plan to use as a template with the Salesforce data you retrieved in the previous step.
-The file can be of the following formats:
+First, create a Document Template record in Salesforce.
+The record connects a document you plan to use as a template with the Salesforce data you retrieved with the created query.
+The document can be one of the following formats:

 You can have multiple different Document Templates on one Document Solution and select the needed Template each time you generate a document.
-In fact, in this tutorial, you will use the same Document Solution with DOCX, XLSX, Google Docs, and Google Sheets templates.

-In the "Maven Documents" app, open the "Document Templates" tab and click New.
+In the Maven Documents app, open the Document Templates tab and click New.

-The "New Document Template" screen pops up, containing all the fields you need to set up the "Document Template" record.
+The New Document Template screen pops up, containing all the fields you need to set up the Document Template record.

 Fill in the required fields with the following values: